AK-Homberger/NMEA2000-AIS-Gateway/README.md

 This repository shows how to build a gateway to read NMEA0183 AIS messages and transform them to NMEA2000 PGNs.

 **It is tested with Actisense NMEA-Reader and SignalK shows the position of the AIS targets.
 But currently Raymarine MFDs do not show the objects.
-Further tests are necessry to identfy the problem and fix the issue.**
+Further tests are necessary to identfy the problem and fix the issue.**

 **Message 19 (Class B) and 14 (Saftey) are working with a few changes now.
 Class A not.**